Defense Supply Center Richmond - Building 19 Partial Demolition

 Description

-The Defense Logistics Agency, under the Department of Defense, is soliciting bids for the partial demolition of Building 19 at the Defense Supply Center Richmond in Virginia.
-The project aims to safely demolish the existing structure while preserving essential utilities and converting the area into greenspace, adhering to strict safety and environmental regulations.
+The Department of Defense, through the Defense Logistics Agency, is soliciting bids for the partial demolition of Building 19 at the Defense Supply Center Richmond in Virginia.
+The project aims to safely demolish the existing structure while preserving essential utilities for a credit union and converting the area into greenspace, adhering to strict safety and environmental regulations, particularly concerning hazardous materials like asbestos.
 This initiative underscores the government's commitment to maintaining safety standards and regulatory compliance in facility management.
-Interested small businesses must submit bids by March 12, 2025, with an estimated project cost between $1 million and $5 million, and can contact Brandon Jump at brandon.jump@dla.mil for further information.
+Interested small businesses must submit their bids by March 19, 2025, with a project budget estimated between $1 million and $5 million, and can direct inquiries to Brandon Jump at brandon.jump@dla.mil or by phone at 804-279-4512.

 Point(s) of Contact